ysyk2021/mastering-the-art-of-virtual-communication-in-a-remote-work-environment/src/chapter-8-1.md

-Chapter 8: Future of Virtual Communication in a Remote Work Environment: Emerging Trends and Potential Developments
+Emerging Trends and Potential Developments
 ===================================================================================================================

 In this chapter, we will explore the emerging trends and potential developments in the future of virtual communication in a remote work environment.